Attacks on Christians in Karnataka: Police colluded with Hindutva groups, finds report

 Pastor Harish said he tried to file a complaint against the attackers but was not allowed to do so.
 Instead, the police seized a laptop belonging to a Christian woman and threatened to plant evidence on it, the pastor alleged.

-“Even if there is no evidence, we know how to make the case against you very strong so the Christians will never come out of jail,” the pastor quoted a police inspector saying.
+“Even if there is no evidence, we know how to make the case against you very strong so the Christians will never come out of jail,” the pastor quoted a police inspector as saying.

 In another incident that took place in Udupi in September, the police refused to give the complainants an acknowledgement that they had registered a complaint against a mob that had attacked them during a prayer meet.